orphefs/pyoniip/README.md

 [actions-pip-badge]:       https://github.com/orphefs/pyoniip/workflows/Pip/badge.svg

 A [pybind11](https://github.com/pybind/pybind11) module built with a CMake-based build system, based on [this](https://github.com/pybind/cmake_example) template.
+This module is used in [this](https://github.com/orphefs/oni-image-processing-runner) repo for pixel-wise imputation of a microscope image.

 Installation
 ------------